Scorecards

 • Cumulative impact assessment required for all species caught by ALL fisheries (MSC and non MSC) in the same area

-• Application of precautionary principle and best science is used to 1) designate a species as ‘ETP’ and 2) assess fishery impacts on those species
+• Application of precautionary principle and best science is used to assess fishery impact on ETP species using Precautionary Principle

 • ETP species should be inclusive of, but not limited to, all IUCN Red List ‘threatened’ categories